dApp authentication with Amazon Cognito and Web3 proxy with Amazon API Gateway

 Figure 3 details the Amazon Cognito authentication process.
 Three Lambda functions are used to perform the different authentication steps.

-2. To generate the challenge, Amazon Cognito calls the “Create auth challenge” Lambda function (createAuthChallenge.js).
+).
 In this case, it generates a random message for the user to sign.
 Amazon Cognito forwards the challenge to the dApp, which prompts the user to sign the message using their digital wallet and private key.
-The dApp then returns the signature to Amazon Cognito as a response.
+The dApp then returns the signature to Amazon Cognito as a response. - To verify if the user’s wallet effectively signed the message, Amazon Cognito forwards the user’s response to the “Verify auth challenge response” Lambda function (

-4. Finally, Amazon Cognito returns a JWT Token to the dApp containing multiple claims, one of them being cognito:username, which contains the user’s wallet address.
+, which contains the user’s wallet address.
 These claims will be passed to your AWS Lambda event and Amazon API Gateway mapping templates allowing your backend to securely identify the user making those API requests.

 Authorization